-The Kings Park Pavilion which has also benefited from small scale improvements is sited alongside the two sports facilities.
+The Kings Park Pavilion, which has also benefited from small scale improvements is sited alongside the two sports facilities.

-Due to the extensive range of improvements that have been undertaken within this relatively small area, scope for further development over the next few years will be limited.
-However, three small scale projects have been identified at this stage:
+Due to the extensive range of improvements that have been undertaken within this relatively small area, scope for further development will be limited.
+However there is an opportunity to consider how the former pavilion building and bowling green area can be adapted and utilised to meet the needs of changing times.